Budget Allocation Policies for Real-Time Multi-Agent Path Finding: Background and Problem Definition

+In online versions of the MAPF problem either agents appear and disappear over time~\cite{vsvancara2019online} or agents receive new targets over time~\cite{li2021lifelong}.
+The latter type of online MAPF, referred to as \emph{Lifelong MAPF (LMAPF)} received significant attention in the literature due to its practical applications in multi-agent pick-up and delivery (MAPD)~\cite{Ma2017}.
 Rolling Horizon Collision Resolution (RHCR) is a common framework for solving LMAPF problems.
-RHCR accepts two parameters, the execution \emph{window} $w$ and the planning \emph{horizon} $h$, and alternates between planning and execution.
+RHCR accepts two parameters, the \emph{execution window} $w$ and the planning \emph{horizon} $h$, and alternates between planning and execution.
 During planning, a MAPF algorithm is used to find a path for each agent such that the agents do not conflict in the first $h$ steps.
-The agents then commit to and execute the first $w$ steps in the found paths.
+The agents then commit and execute the first $w$ steps in the found paths.
 Conflicts are guaranteed to be avoided during execution as long as $h\geq w$.
-Limiting the planning horizon is intended to speed up the search, as well as account for the uncertainty that stems from not knowing the future targets of each agent.

-To find paths during planning, RHCR requires a ``windowed'' MAPF algorithm, i.e., one that ignores conflicts after the planning horizon.
-Creating ``windowed'' versions of MAPF algorithms such as PrP, \lnstwo, and PIBT is straightforward.
-Recent work also showed how search heuristics can be learned and refined between RHCR planning periods~\cite{veerapaneni2025windowed}.
+Limiting the planning horizon is intended to speed up the search, as well as account for the uncertainty that stems from not knowing the future targets of each agent. \plan{DONE}{SOTA for LMAPF} To find paths during planning, RHCR requires a ``windowed'' MAPF algorithm, i.e., one that ignores conflicts after the planning horizon.